deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 https://en.wikipedia.org/wiki/Semolina

+#### Sooji vs Rawa / Rava

+Rava is finest version.
+And soji is thicker version.

+Usually for crispiness we use rava like in dosa, fitters etc. while soji is use when we need texture like in cake, sweets etc.

 ### Durum Wheat

 Durum wheat ([/ˈdjʊərəm/](https://en.wikipedia.org/wiki/Help:IPA/English)), also called pasta wheat or macaroni wheat (Triticum durum or Triticum turgidum subsp.duru), is a [tetraploid](https://en.wikipedia.org/wiki/Polyploid) species of [wheat](https://en.wikipedia.org/wiki/Wheat).It is the second most cultivated species of wheat after [common wheat](https://en.wikipedia.org/wiki/Common_wheat), although it represents only 5% to 8% of global wheat production.It was developed by [artificial selection](https://en.wikipedia.org/wiki/Artificial_selection) of the domesticated [emmer](https://en.wikipedia.org/wiki/Emmer) wheat strains formerly grown in Central Europe and the [Near East](https://en.wikipedia.org/wiki/Near_East) around 7000 BC, which developed a naked, [free-threshing](https://en.wikipedia.org/wiki/Wheat#Hulled_versus_free-threshing_wheat) form.
 Like emmer, durum wheat is [awned](https://en.wikipedia.org/wiki/Awn_(botany))(with bristles).
 It is the predominant wheat that grows in the Middle East.